lake-wg/authz/draft-ietf-lake-authz.md

 Premises:

-- devices and gateways communicate via Bluetooth Low Energy (BLE), therefore their network identifers are MAC addresses (EUI-48)
+- devices and gateways communicate via Bluetooth Low Energy (BLE), therefore their network identifiers are MAC addresses (EUI-48)
 - device u1 has ID_U = key id = 14
 - there are 3 gateways in the radio range of u1:
   - v1 with MAC address = A2-A1-88-EE-97-75